nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

-##### Internal Traits

-* Develop what you lack

-* Shift often from openness to closure

-* Aim for complexity

 ### Get Lucky: The Application of Creative Energy

+TODO

 #### Problem Finding

 * Find a way to express what moves you

-Cleese
-Write about what you know
-“... you are most likely to be creative in an area that you already know and care about.”

 * Look at problems from as many viewpoints as possible

-Hamming
-Analogy
+* Figure out the implications of the problem.

+* Implement the solution

+In [Creativity](TODO), John Cleese counsels us to "write about what you know," because:

+> ... you are most likely to be creative in an area that you already know and care about.

+* Look at problems from as many viewpoints as possible

+In [The Art of ...: Learning ...](TODO), Hamming TODO analogy, stating that it is probably "the most important tool in creativity":

-“Probably the most important tool in creativity… “Something seems like something else which we knew in the past.”
+“Something seems like something else which we knew in the past.”

+How do we develop our ability to _analogize_?

+According to Hamming:

-“Wide acquaintance with various fields of konlwedge is thus a help--_provided_ you have the knowledge filed away so it is available when needed, rather than to be found only when led directly to it.
-This flexible access to pieces of knowledg seems to come from looking at knowledge _while you are acquiring it_ from many different angles, turning over any new idea to see its many sides before filing it away.
-This implies efort on your part not to take the easy, immediately useful “memorizing the material” path, but to prepare your mind for the future.”
+> Wide acquaintance with various fields of konlwedge is thus a help--_provided_ you have the knowledge filed away so it is available when needed, rather than to be found only when led directly to it.
+This flexible access to pieces of knowledge seems to come from looking at knowledge _while you are acquiring it_ from many different angles, turning over any new idea to see its many sides before filing it away.
+This implies efort on your part not to take the easy, immediately useful “memorizing the material” path, but to prepare your mind for the future.

 “...get down to the fundamentals of a field, since it implies you must examine things many ways before you can decide what i fundamental and what is frills.”

 * Figure out the implications of the problem.

 Hamming

-“...when you learn something new, think of other applications of it, onew which have not arisen in your past but which might in your future.”
+“...when you learn something new, think of other applications of it, ones which have not arisen in your past but which might in your future.”

 * Implement the solution

 #### Divergent thinking

+TODO WHAT IS DIVERGENT THINKING?

 * Produce as many ideas as possible